hakahagla/Forbidden_Island/README.md

 # 29 July 2022
 * Now have flooded tiles
 * Amended Movement so players cannot move on to fully flooded tiles
 * ---Assa

+# 30 July 2022
+* Turn functions properlly
+* New labels added to gamepage
+* Win and loss added
+* ---Assa